zc277584121/milvus-docs/site/en/userGuide/schema/analyzer/analyzer-overview.md

         "tokenizer": "standard", # Mandatory: Specifies tokenizer​
         "filter": ["lowercase"], # Optional: Built-in filter that converts text to lowercase​ }​
     ```

-- **Custom **filters: Custom filters allow for specialized configurations.
+- **Custom filters**: Custom filters allow for specialized configurations.
 You can define a custom filter by choosing a valid filter type (`filter.type`) and adding specific settings for each filter type.
 Examples of filter types that support customization:​

     - `stop`: Removes specified common words by setting a list of stop words (e.g., `"stop_words": ["of", "to"]`).
 For details, refer to [​Stop](https://zilliverse.feishu.cn/wiki/ScncwBnDBiVoLjksXAwcUgrgnod).​